 Volunteering Your Skills is Good for You and Good for the World

 According to the United Nations, volunteers are recognized as important contributors to the field of global development.

-This is because there is a “talent gap” that is hindering growth… meaning that small organizations are working in the field are struggling to solve “last-mile” challenges and create jobs because they don’t have access to the right skills to grow and make an impact.
+This is because a talent gap is hindering growth… meaning that small organizations working in the field are struggling to solve last-mile challenges and create jobs because they don't have the right skills to grow to make an impact.

-Since these organizations need skills, they are often able to provide homestays and other unique experiences in exchange for the right person.
+Since these organizations need skills, they can often provide homestays and other unique experiences in exchange for the right person.

 I find that these matches only happen when the motivations of both the organization and the volunteer are aligned.